ryska-design/wp-theme-starter/README.md

-# The Mozaik WordPress Theme Boilerplate
+# Ryska WordPress Theme Boilerplate

 This is a WordPress theme starter-kit meant to offer a first-class developer experience.
+It is based on The Mozaik WordPress Theme Boilerplate/

 ## Contents